chinmay-tiwari-13/Simple-Qr-Code-Generator/README.md

 The user can able to use this website in day to day life with absolutly paying no cost.

-Thisng to remember before use:
+Things to remember before use:
 1) the input character should not have to be more than 1000 words , otherwise the qr scanners out there will face difficulty scanning it.
 2) user have to provide at least 1 character as input.
 3) user have to have internet connectivity.
 That's it!!!